Tampa Restaurant Slip & Fall Lawyer

 Dangers lurk everywhere.
 Going out to eat or have a drink can lead to a serious slip and fall injury.

-If you have been injured in a slip and fall accident at a restaurant, seek legal help from the Tampa personal injury lawyers at Anderson & Anderson.
+If you have been injured in a slip and fall accident at a restaurant, seek legal help from the Tampa restaurant slip & fall lawyers at Anderson & Anderson.
 We can determine liability and help you with physical and financial recovery.
 We’ll work hard to get you a favorable outcome.
 Call 813-251-0072 or fill out the online form to schedule a consultation with our office.